geofffilippi/pres-spring5-reactor/README.md

 #

-Slides from talk given on Wednesay 9, 2018 at the Denver Java Users Meetup Group.
+Slides from talk given on Tuesday June 12th at the Boulder Java Users Meetup Group and Wednesday June 13th, 2018 at the Denver Java Users Meetup Group.

 > Spring 5 and Project Reactor